-Beam spread diagramCalculating the width of an ultrasonic beam can be a little tricky at times, but we’ve done it enough (for over 20 years) that we can give you a solid reference point.
-However, we have to make a key assumption in order to do it – maximum sensitivity settings.
+Calculating the width of an ultrasonic beam can be a little tricky.
+Luckily, the experts at Automation Products Group, Inc. (APG) have done it enough times that we can give you a solid reference point.
+We have to make a key assumption in order to do it: maximum sensitivity settings.

 How do I calculate the beam spread?

-To calculate the beam spread at maximum sensitivity use the following formulas:
+To calculate the beam spread at maximum sensitivity, use the following formulas:

 Distance in Feet X 3.8 (constant) = Beam Spread (inches)

-Example: 10 ft.
-X 3.8 = 38 inches
+Example: 10 feet X 3.8 = 38 inches

 Distance in Inches X .317 (constant) = Beam Spread (inches)